PennLINC/CuBIDS/docs/example.rst

 .. image:: _static/screenshot_7.png

-As a final step, we can check the four grouping CSVs ``cubids-apply`` produces to ensure they look as expected––that all files with variant scanning parameters have been renamed to indicate the parameters that vary in the acquisition fields of their filenames.
+As an optional final step, we can check the four grouping CSVs ``cubids-apply`` produces to ensure they look as expected — that all files with variant scanning parameters have been renamed to indicate the parameters that vary in the acquisition fields of their filenames.

 Exemplar Testing
 -----------------

-At this stage, the curation of the dataset is complete; next is pre-processing.
-CuBIDS facilitates this subsequent step through the creation of an Exemplar Dataset: a subset of the full dataset that spans the full variation of acquisitions and parameters by including one subject from each Acquisition Group.
-By testing only one subject per Acquisition Group, users are able to pinpoint both the specific metadata values and scans that may be associated with pipeline failures; these acquisition groups could then be evaluated in more detail and flagged for remediation or exclusion.
-The Exemplar Dataset can easily be created with the ``cubids-copy-exemplars`` command, to which we pass in ``v2_AcqGrouping.csv`` ––the post ``cubids-apply`` acquisition grouping csv.
+The curation of the dataset is complete; finally, it's time for pre-processing.
+To streamline this step, and as an added measure for reproducibility and quality assurance, ``CuBIDS`` facilitates this subsequent step through the creation of an *Exemplar Dataset*: a subset of the full dataset that spans the full variation of acquisitions and parameters by including one subject from each Acquisition Group.
+By testing only one subject per Acquisition Group, users are able to pinpoint specific metadata values and scans that may trigger pipeline failures.
+These acquisition groups could then be evaluated in more detail and flagged for remediation or exclusion.
+The *Exemplar Dataset* can easily be created with the ``cubids-copy-exemplars`` command, to which we pass in ``v2_AcqGrouping.csv`` as input (the post ``cubids-apply`` acquisition grouping CSV).

 .. code-block:: console

-    $ cubids-copy-exemplars ~/CuBIDS_Test/BIDS_Dataset_DataLad ~/CuBIDS_Test/Exemplar_Dataset ~/v1_AcqGrouping.csv –-use-datalad
+    $ cubids-copy-exemplars ~/CuBIDS_Test/BIDS_Dataset_DataLad ~/CuBIDS_Test/Exemplar_Dataset ~/CuBIDS_Test/v1_AcqGrouping.csv --use-datalad

-Once a preprocessing pipeline completes successfully on the Exemplars, the full dataset can be executed with confidence, as a pipeline’s behavior on the full range of metadata heterogeneity in the dataset will have already been discovered during exemplar testing.
+Once a preprocessing pipeline completes successfully on the Exemplars, the full dataset can be executed with confidence, as a pipeline's behavior on the full range of metadata heterogeneity in the dataset will have already been discovered during exemplar testing.